yeserdiaz5/yesmartusa-finalreplit/replit.md

 - **Email Notifications**: Resend integration for automated two-stage seller emails (review and welcome).
 - **Shipment Label Storage**: Dual storage using Shippo/ShipEngine links and PostgreSQL binary storage.
 - **Automated Shipping Payment System**: Dual-flow system using Stripe Connect Transfers and Shippo for buyer pays, seller pays, and shared shipping models, including deficit handling and pre-flight verification.
-- **Domain Redirect & SSL Unification**: Middleware-level redirect configured in `middleware.ts` from www.yesmartusa.com to https://yesmartusa.com with explicit HTTP 301 (Moved Permanently) status code using `NextResponse.redirect(url, 301)`.
-Both domains serve identical SSL-secured content, but yesmartusa.com is the primary canonical domain.
-All Stripe webhooks and integrations should use the canonical domain (yesmartusa.com) to ensure consistent verification and avoid redirect overhead.
-This middleware-based approach guarantees deterministic 301 status codes in production.
+- **Domain Configuration**: Both www.yesmartusa.com and yesmartusa.com serve the application with SSL.
+Stripe webhooks and integrations use yesmartusa.com as the primary domain.

 ## External Dependencies